 3. Custom Password Fields (Free):

-This feature enables the users to easily create a password when they register on your site without the confirmation of a password via email.
+This feature enables users to easily create a password when they register on your site, without requiring a password confirmation email.

 See what it looks like on the Register form: